Wine magazine

 White wine production

-Wine production is also called vinification.
-White wine is made from white or red grapes, usually from Sept.-Oct., sometimes until
+Wine production (vinification): White wine from white or red grapes, harvested Sept.-Oct., ice wine partly until Jan.

 Cornalin | Red grape variety

-Cornalin, once almost extinct, is now the most important autochthonous red grape variety in Valais and a real cult wine.
+Cornalin, once almost lost, is now one of the most important red grape varieties in Valais.

 Podcast Hospices de Salquenen

-The Knights of St. John came to Salgesch in the 13th century - probably because of the wine.
-To this
+In the 13th century, the Knights of St. John came to Salgesch, probably because of the wine.
+Hospices de Salquenen

 Valais DĂ´le (wine)